How to Build Equity: Own More of Your Home

 Reduce the Debt

 Monthly payments: With most home loans, you pay down your loan balance a little bit with each monthly payment.
 A basic amortization table can show you the process in action.
-The longer you have your loan, the more principal you pay (more of each payment goes towards equity, and less of each payment evaporates in interest charges).
-It’s actually pretty easy if you just keep making payments—you build momentum, making increasingly large principal payments without even trying.
+The longer you have your loan, the more principal you pay (more of each payment goes toward equity, and less of each payment evaporates in interest charges).
+This process is automatic on most loans.

 If you just keep making payments on time, you build momentum.
 You then make increasingly large principal payments throughout the process, without even trying.

 That’s the passive approach to eliminating debt.
 But you may want to accelerate the process and build equity more quickly.
 Here are several strategies for doing that.

 Choose shorter terms: Shorter loan terms cause you to pay down debt and build up equity more quickly than long-term loans.
 For example, a 15-year mortgage would be better than a 30-year mortgage if your primary goal is to build equity.
 As a bonus, lower interest rates often accompany those shorter-term loans.
 A low rate combined with the fact that you’re paying interest for fewer years means you’ll spend less on interest and save money over the life of your loan.